johntajima/rubyplex/README.md

 Plex is a super basic gem for accessing the Plex API on your local Plex Media Server.

+*** V2 is a overall rewrite, although the basic methods and attributes are mostly the same, underneath was rewritten.
+Please note where many of the attributes and methods have changed. ***

 ## Installation

 Add this line to your application's Gemfile: